CM approves Rs500m for the execution of the housing scheme.

-Court admits reference about illegal housing society
+Court admits reference about an illegal housing society

 The meeting also decided to launch a rural housing project in 17 model villages across Punjab.
 Buzdar told officials concerned that small houses and parks should be constructed on four acres of land in rural areas and the rural housing project will be initiated in collaboration with Akhuwat, the world’s largest Islamic microfinance organization.

-Punjab Minister for Housing Mian Mehmood ur Rasheed, Advisor Dr Salman Shah, Punjab chief secretary, Planning and Development (P&D) Board chairman, senior member board of revenue, principal secretary to CM, secretaries concerned, Punjab Housing Taskforce Chairman Yaqoob Tahir Izhar and other officers also attended the meeting.
+Punjab Minister for Housing Mian Mehmood ur Rasheed, Advisor Dr. Salman Shah, Punjab chief secretary, Planning and Development (P&D) Board chairman, senior member board of revenue, principal secretary to CM, secretaries concerned, Punjab Housing Taskforce Chairman Yaqoob Tahir Izhar and other officers also attended the meeting.

 The government has already started the balloting process for the NPHS and foreign investors have expressed their keen interest in the project.
-Investors from China, Turkey, Canada and the United Arab Emirates (UAE) are in contact with the government for the construction of low-cost houses under the NPHS.
+Investors from China, Turkey, Canada, and the United Arab Emirates (UAE) are in contact with the government for the construction of low-cost houses under the NPHS.
 Rasheed highlighted that the keen interest of foreign investors and construction companies in the NPHS shows foreign investors’ confidence in Prime Minister Imran Khan’s policies.
 He underlined the government will provide every possible facility to foreign investors for the flagship project of the ruling PTI government.